The 22 Magazine

 Abigail Fischer and Now Ensemble and Aaron Roche performed SFTU at Le Poisson Rouge, Dec 2012

 Song from the Uproar originally premiered at The Kitchen in Feb 2012 and was reprised at Le Poisson Rouge this past December with the NOW Ensemble and Abigail Fischer.
-Aaron Roche also preformed and video was shown from Stephen Taylor.
+Aaron Roche also performed and video was shown from Stephen Taylor.
 The narrative of SFTU revolves around Isabelle Eberhardt, a gender defying Swiss explorer and journalist who kept extensive diaries of her extraordinary lifestyle in the 1800s.
 In the early 1900s she moved to Algeria where she wore the garb of men and called herself, Si Mahmoud Essadi.
 She married an Algerian solider, and was eventually killed by a flood in 1904, after an early assassination attempt.
 Creator Missy Mazzoli and librettist Royce Vavrek were interviewed about the project below.

 WATCH SFTU TRAILER.